MichaelOmoniyi/alx-higher_level_programming/README.md

-This directory contains some python projects.
+# ALX Sprint 2 Projects

+This directories contains projects on Python, Python Object oriented programming, SQL and more.
+They are ALX sprint 2 projects.

 [ 0x00-python-hello_world ](./x00-python-hello_world/) - This contains some basic Python shell scripting.